PeterAltmann/SSIdemo/LAB4.md

 ## Connections in ACA-Py

 ACA-Py implements the DIDComm v2 specs.
-In the previous Labs, we have relied on the Out-Of-Band (OOB) protocol to connect the agents.
+In the previous Labs, we have relied on the Out-Of-Band (OOB) protocol to connect the agents (specified in [Aries RFC0434](https://github.com/hyperledger/aries-rfcs/tree/2da7fc4ee043effa3a9960150e7ba8c9a4628b68/features/0434-outofband)).
 Commonly, OOB messages are presented in the form of a URL (or a QR code thereof).

 Start two agents: